Expenses are a crucial part of reducing the income tax and national insurance paid in the UK.

 There are three rules that could help to ensure certainly that the right expenses are claimed:

-Wholly and exclusively for business purpose:
+Wholly and exclusively for business purposes:

 If the expense has an element of private use, it should be apportioned and only the business part should be deducted.